giampaolo/giampaolo.github.io/content/blog/2025/psutil-heap-introspection-apis.rst

 #############################################################

 :date: 2025-12-23
-:tags: psutil, psleak, python, c, memory
+:tags: psutil, python, memory, c, new-api, featured
 :slug: psutil-heap-introspection-apis

 Memory leaks in Python are usually straightforward to diagnose.
 Just look at RSS, track Python object counts, follow reference graphs, etc. But leaks inside C extension modules are another story.
 Traditional memory metrics such as RSS and VMS fail to reveal them because Python's memory allocator (`pymalloc <https://docs.python.org/3/c-api/memory.html#the-pymalloc-allocator>`__) sits above the platform's native heap.
 If something in an extension calls ``malloc()`` without a corresponding ``free()``, that memory often won't show up in RSS / VMS.
 You have a leak, and you don't know.